wulkano/Kap/docs/plugins.md

 The share service is a plain object defining some metadata:

 - `title`: The title used in the export menu.
 For example: `Share to GIPHY`.<br>The text should be in [title case](https://capitalizemytitle.com), for example, `Save to Disk`, not `Save to disk`.
+- `description`: A description that shows up at the top of the configuration window.
+You can use this to explain the config options or link to API docs.
+Any links in this description will be parsed into clickable links automatically.
 - `formats`: The file formats you support.
 Can be: `gif`, `mp4`, `webm`, `apng`
 - `action`: The function that is run when the user clicks the menu item.
 Read more below.
 - `config`: Definition of the config the plugins needs.
 Read more below.